quan678/Stock-Analysis/README.md

 The semiconductor industry plays a critical role in powering global innovation, from consumer electronics and AI to industrial automation and renewable energy.
 Over the past decade, semiconductor equipment manufacturers like **Applied Materials (AMAT)** have experienced significant market growth, driven by rising chip demand, cyclical supply constraints, and rapid advances in fabrication technologies.

 Given the high volatility and market sensitivity of semiconductor stocks, this project aims to build a reliable, data-driven model that can forecast the next-day closing price of AMAT using historical price data and technical indicators.
-By comparing AMAT’s performance with key peers such as **ASML**, **Lam Research (LRCX)**, **KLA (KLAC)**, and the **S&P 500** index, we aim to better understand market correlations, trends, and predictive patterns that drive price action in this sector.
+By comparing AMAT’s performance with key peers such as **ASML**, **Lam Research (LRCX)**, **KLA (KLAC)**, and the **S&P 500** index, this project aims to better understand market correlations, trends, and predictive patterns that drive price action in this sector.

 ---